-The Dean of Students may approve or veto any club events or activities, and/or disband a student club if its policies are not in alignment with IWA's school policies or mission
+The Dean of Students may approve or veto any club events or activities, and/or disband a student club if its policies are not in alignment with IWA's school policies or mission.

 Clubs will be represented by club leaders at the annual Club Fair.
-Club leaders should be prepared to share a two-minute video presentation regarding the purpose of the club, event information, and activities the club wish to take on.
+Club leaders should be prepared to provide information to students regarding the purpose of the club, event information, and club activities.
 Club leaders may also prepare handout materials with this information.

-Teacher Sponsor Responsibilities
+Teacher Advisor Responsibilities:

-- Supervise all student-led monthly meetings, activities, and events pertaining to the club - Clarify student and teacher sponsor roles within the club so that student accountability and responsibility are reinforced - Submit a Club Activity/Event and Set-up Proposal Form at least 10 business days prior to any event that requires set up by the Director of Operations - Assist students in the promotional planning of their club at the Club Fair - Maintain responsibility for approval and fee collection, including membership fees, conference registrations, competition fees, and travel expenses - Review club flyers, Weekly Word information, or other announcement information prior to getting approval from the Dean of Students
+- Supervise all student led meetings, activities, and events pertaining to the club. - Communicate student and teacher advisor roles within the club so student accountability and responsibility are reinforced. - Submit a Club Activity/Event and Set-up Proposal Form at least 10 school days prior to any event that requires set up by the Director of Operations - Assist students in the promotional planning of the club at the Club Fair. - Responsibility for meeting with the Dean of Students to discuss and get approval for any membership fees, conference registrations, competition fees, and travel expenses. - Review club flyers, Weekly Word information, or other announcement information prior to getting approval from the Dean of Students